ferrarimarco/home-lab/README.md

 #### Debian ARM - BeagleBone Black

-1. Download latest debian from : `http://beagleboard.org/latest-images`
+1. Download latest Debian image from : `http://beagleboard.org/latest-images`
 1. Write the image on a SD card
 1. Ensure the board is powered off
 1. Insert the microSD